 Note.
 "Positive impact" means there was as statistically significant difference between Power of YOU students receiving the program component and those not receiving it on the outcome in favor of those receiving it.
+"Negative impact" means the difference was in favor of those not receiving it.
 "No significant impact" means the difference did not reach statistical significance (i.e., less than a 10% probability that the difference could have occurred by chance).